Last updated

 The ctx object here holds all the context, which can be used to give more situation-aware functionality to the rules you build.
 This is one of the main use cases for custom rules.
 The report() method is used to give information to return to the user if the node being visited doesn't comply with the rule.
 You can read the context and location sections for more information.

-Adding this as part of a plugin requires you to add it to the rules part of the plugin object, under the relevant document type.
+Adding this as part of a plugin requires you to add it to the rules part of the plugin object returned by the exported function, under the relevant document type.
 The example rule here is intended to be used with OpenAPI, so the plugin code in plugins/my-rules.js is as follows:

 const OperationIdNotTest = require('./rules/opid-not-test.js');